Lemonochrme/lemonochrme.github.io/_posts/portfolio-insa/2024-12-02-wireless-sensors-network.md

 There is no perfect MAC protocol *(yet?)* each protocol offers trade-offs, when selecting a MAC protocol, one must ask the right question: *What are the network's primary requirements?* And adapt the MAC protocol to fit the specific needs.

 ## Bureau d'Étude: Developing and Implementing a Wirelesss Communication Protocol
+*Design of PHY and MAC layers for a WSN regarding the application*

+The goal in this Bureau d'Etude was to design and implement an energy-efficient communication system and for the application we chose to focus on a non-intrusive WSN-based water detection project for underground pipelines networks.
+This application required the system to function in harsh environments (underground) with nodes mostly arranged linearly along the pipeline.
+We choose this application because it aligned perfectly with the objectives of the Bureau d'Etude and allowed us to take advantage of its results for our innovative project.

 # Analytical